ddcreation/trading-manager/README.md

 - You can edit and put your own environment value.

-### Change your favorites crypto
+### Connectors

-For the moment they are harcoded at the top of this file `server/src/shared/CryptoProviderApi.ts`.
-In the future the favorites cryptos will be set inside the user preferences.
+After register and login in the app, you have to set up the connectors you wanna use.
+For the moment we only support Binance API but more will come soon.
+To configure them you should access the connectors configuration inside the user menu.
+Here you can set all the necessary informations (api keys, enable / disable, test mode, favorites assets...).

 ### Create a new strategy for simulations